+ANTON IN

+SHOW BUSINESS

-ANTON IN SHOW BUSINESS (Directed by Robert Seale) by Nicole Havers environment.
+(Directed by Robert Seale)

+The Acadia Theatre Company's performance of Anton in Show Business is outrageous, funny, and also extremely sad.
+It focuses on the struggle of being an actor on Canadian stages, while also addressing topics such as feminism, sex, capitalism, and the environment.
 However, as much as I enjoyed the content, what stood out to me the most was the play's unique way of conveying it.
 If I had to pick one word to describe this play, it would likely be "dynamic": the play within a play, actors performing multiple roles (sometimes switching them up in front of the audience with the help of very visible yet theatre-blacksclad stagehands), simple set pieces constantly transforming and shifting around to suit the content and tone of the current scene, and other unique and refreshing choices all contribute to my impression of the play as fluid, unconventional, and boundary-breaking.